-In the late 1980s discussions between computational chemists, computer scientists, and applied mathematicians at Argonne National Laboratory led to an effort to develop a new computational molecular science code to take advantage of what eventually became the high-performance computers of today-massively parallel computers.
+In the late 1980s discussions between computational chemists, computer scientists, and applied mathematicians at Argonne National Laboratory led to an effort to develop a new computational molecular science code to take advantage of what eventually became the highperformance computers of today-massively parallel computers.
 Because these computers require the work to be broken down into chunks and coordinated over the whole computer, this required a completely new design for the code.

-The resulting code, called NWChem, was developed in the 1990s with support from both the Biological and Environment Research and Advanced Scientific Computing Research programs.
-The NWChem team consisted of computational chemists, computer scientists, and applied mathematicians, who worked side-by-side in the development of NWChem to ensure that the latest advances in computer science and mathematical algorithms for parallel computing, most of which was still in development at the time, were incorporated
+The resulting code, called NWChem, was developed at the Pacific Northwest National Laboratory in the 1990s with support from both the Biological and Environment Research and Advanced Scientific Computing Research programs.
+The NWChem team consisted of computational chemists, computer scientists, and applied mathematicians, who worked side-byside in the development of NWChem to ensure that the latest advances in computer science and mathematical algorithms for parallel computing, most of which were still in development at the time, were incorporated